QuantEcon/lecture-source-py/source/rst/jv.rst

 .. index::
     single: On-the-Job Search; Solving for Policies

-Let's plot the optimal policies and see what they look like.
+Let's generate the optimal policies and see what they look like.

 .. _jv_policies: